JonathanHungerland/NAMD_AutoConf/README.md

 so it should work on close to any HPC.

 Execution on a SLURM scheduled HPC is done via simply doing e.g.
-sbatch ../00_Common_Setup/ghlrn.sh 6rko_no_qbl.sh
+sbatch ./00_Common_Setup/ghlrn.sh 6rko_no_qbl.sh

-For stages that make not use of multiple replicas, a continuation is also done automatically if a stage did not crash but also did not reach the number of desired steps.
-To continue a stage do the same command.
+For stages that do not use of multiple replicas, stages are checked for appropriate completion and the remaining number of steps for said stage are calculated.